tanweer-mahdi/PyTorch-MemoryMapped-CrossValidaiton/README.md

 A little note about `__init__(self,...)`: This is essentially constructor and is called when the custom dataset class is instantiated.
 Intelligently distributing tasks between `__init__(self)` and `__getitem__(self)` is crucial.
 An exmaple of a good practice is, loading/transforming/filtering labels in it.

 ## Example
-The workflow is: Saving your dataset as numpy array -> loading it with Memory-mapped mode -> Creating custom dataset by inheriting Dataset -> Interact with Dataloader.
+The workflow is: loading the .npy dataset with Memory-mapped mode -> Creating custom dataset by inheriting Dataset -> Interact with Dataloader.

-First, let `dataset.npy` is our dummy dataset with ~100000 samples, `labels.npy` is the corresponding labels.
+First, let `dataset.npy` is our dummy dataset with ~1000 samples, `labels.npy` is the corresponding labels.
 Here is a MWE.
 ```python
 import numpy as np
 from torch.utils.data import Dataset, Dataloader